freedomofpress/securedrop-workstation-docs/docs/journalist/submissions.rst

 Printing
 --------

-To print a document, click the **Print** button.
-Currently, printing is only supported with a specific HP printer model, and for security reasons you are required not to use a printer that has any wireless capabilities.

-You should have access to a supported printer that has been set up by your administrator.
-The printer must be plugged into the computer's USB port.
+To print a document, a :doc:`compatible printer <../admin/reference/hardware>`  must be plugged into the computer's USB port.

+1. Click "Print" button and wait for ``sd-devices`` VM to start.
+2. You will prompted to attach your printer.
+3. A typical Print Document dialog will appear, from which you can configure different print options before printing the document.

 Exporting to an Export USB
 --------------------------